What makes some email messages junk? And why do we click on others?

 - Email marketing is not standalone.
 While getting some attention in the inbox is a good start, it’s nowhere near the end goal.
 Look at email communication as a portal to other online sites, and pair with other online media like video and social media.

 - Email marketing has a strong ROI.
 Not surprisingly, email packs the most bang for your advertising buck.
-In fact, it’s a 4,300 percent bang per buck, according to The Direct Marketing Association.
+In fact, email marketing can generate $44 for every dollar spent.
 Since it’s kinder on the budget and easier to customize than other marketing channels, email marketing is an accessible approach for small to medium sized businesses.
+Want to know how much value you’re getting for your own email efforts?
+Use this simple ROI calculator from Sleeknote!

 Earn quality sales with quality email